-- 34.38 percent graduates have succeeded to make their professional development with the help of the academic programs in the college.
-The female graduates are comparatively more successful in the promotion of their professional and personal life than that of male graduates. - 37 to 54 percent graduates find the academic programs of the college helpful in improving their problem solving skills and research skills, finding out jobs, enhancing their academic knowledge, promoting research learning efficiency and communication skills.
+- 43.10 percent graduates have succeeded to make their professional development with the help of the academic programs in the college.
+Out of them, 22 female and 3 male graduates have succeeded to place themselves in the job markets. - The female graduates are comparatively more successful in the promotion of their professional and personal life than that of male graduates. - Out of 58 graduates, 37.50 percent graduates from the Faculty of Humanities and Social Sciences and 66.67 percent graduates from the Faculty of Management are seen to have got employment.